Gardening Blog by Cape Fear Plant Pro

 Topics include:

-Black circle with a white checkmark inside.
+Black circle with white checkmark.

 Early spring soil preparation and plant selection

-Checkmark inside a black circle.
+Checkmark icon in a black circle.

 Summer pest and disease management